Study Abroad Program Overview

 Chinese language study may be supplemented by a choice of one or two PKU courses taught in English.
 The PKU "On China Series

 " consists of English-taught courses especially designed for international students.
-These courses focus on Chinese topics in politics, economics, business, society, culture, history, the environment, and both scientific and technological development.
+These courses focus on Chinese topics in politics, economics, business, society, culture, history, and the environment.
 The courses are taught by outstanding professors of Peking University and its partner universities.
 Open to both local and international students, each class is a chance to get a new perspective on Chinese studies and learn alongside students from throughout the world.

 In addition, PKU offers English-taught courses, which are part of the PKU students' regular degree curriculum.
 These courses are comprehensive and are first open to local students after which enrollment for international exchange (UCEAP) students is open, subject to availability.